 - 10 drops lemon eucalyptus essential oil

-- enough water to fill bottle
+- enough water, witch hazel or apple cider vinegar to fill the bottle

 Alternatively, apply lavender or purification oil directly to exposed skin, mixing with a vegetable oil if desired to extend the time between applications.
 The oils in these blends may also be used for pets.

 Got the sting?
 Lavender, Thieves, Purification and clove oil all stop the bug venom from entering your body.
 If you get bit by a mosquito, stung by a bee or a wasp, apply an essential oil on contact as soon as possible.
 Often the itch will go away in 10-15 minutes.
 If you wait too long, the venom will hit your system and it’s often harder to stop the itch.
 Use lavender for little kids, the clove, Thieves and Purification for older kids and adults.
 The oils will also keep bites clean and speed healing.

 This information has not been evaluated by the FDA and Pure Home and Body LLC does not intend to diagnose, treat or cure any diseases.